Tuition: AQA Psychology/Sociology

 Please use the Contact page to get in touch to discuss if online tuition might be suitable for you.

-Skype sessions are charged at £25 per session.
+Skype or Zoom sessions are charged at £25 per session.
 As with face-to-face tuition, payment is due immediately at the end of an online session.
 This can be via PayPal or by bank transfer.

 Again, please read the applicable sections of my Terms of Business for full details of my expectations and contractual conditions.

-Obviously, online tuition does not have quite the same immediacy of face-to-face tuition and Skype is subject to periodic ‘line drops’ and interference on the line.
+Obviously, online tuition does not have quite the same immediacy of face-to-face tuition and both Skype and Zoom are subject to periodic ‘line drops’ and interference on the line.
 Expectations need to be realistic and it can be hard work.
 However, as several of my past online tutees have said, it is way better than no support – and, in the current Coronavirus crisis, it is, in many cases, the only form of tuition available.

 Hard work is essential.
 Many students choose the behavioural sciences – especially Psychology – thinking they will be easier than other A-Levels.
 They aren’t!